 How To Clean The Epilator

-Now that you have learnt how to use an epilator, it is equally important to properly clean and maintain your epilator.
+Now that you have learnt how to use an epilator, it is equally important to learn how to clean your epilator and maintain it.
 Rinse the epilator with water if it’s a wet epilator, or else use rubbing alcohol and brush for dry epilator.
 Unclogging the epilator prolongs its life and helps giving you a better experience many times over.
+Make sure that the device dries itself completely before your next use.

 After the first time you epilate, you may want to occasionally check the areas for new hair growth.
 In fact, the most important part of learning how to use epilator properly is to develop a routine that matches with the time your hair takes to grow back.